FacilMap/facilmap/docs/src/developers/client/types.md

 * `id` (number, only read/update): The internal ID of the map link.
 This is automatically created when the map link is first created.
 When changing an existing map link, keep its ID so that the server can identify which map link you have changed.
 On `mapData.mapLink`, this property is absent when the map was opened using a map token rather than a map slug.
 * `slug` (string): The map slug of the map link.
 This is the last part of the URL that can be used to open the map, and it is also used in the API to reference the map.
 The map slug must be unique to a specific map.
 However, one map may have multiple links with the same slug if they all have a password and those passwords are all different.
-* `password` (create/update: `string | false`, read: `boolean`): Set this to a password to require this password when opening the map through this link.
+* `password` (create: `false | string`, read: `boolean`, update: `boolean | string`): Set this to a password to require this password when opening the map through this link.
 Set it to `false` to require no password.
 When reading the map data of a map, `true` indicates that a password is set.
-Then updating a map, the `password` property is optional; ommitting it will keep the password that is currently configured.
+Then updating a map, `true` indicates that the existing password will keep the existing password unchanged (will fail if there is no existing password).
 * `permissions` (<code>[MapPermissions](#mappermissions)</code>): The permissions that will be given when opening the map through this link.
 * `searchEngines` (boolean): If this is true, this map link will be published and search engines (such as Google) will be allowed to index it.
 It will also be findable through the “Open map” dialog.